MicrosoftDocs/cpp-docs/docs/mfc/reference/cdatetimectrl-class.md

 ### Parameters

-*pDateTimePickerInfo*\
+*`pDateTimePickerInfo`*\
-[out] A pointer to a [DATETIMEPICKERINFO](/windows/win32/api/commctrl/ns-commctrl-datetimepickerinfo) structure that receives a description of the current date and time picker control.
+[out] A pointer to a [`DATETIMEPICKERINFO`](/windows/win32/api/commctrl/ns-commctrl-datetimepickerinfo) structure that receives a description of the current date and time picker control.
 The caller is responsible for allocating this structure.
-However, this method initializes the *cbSize* member of the structure.
+However, this method initializes the *`cbSize`* member of the structure.

 ### Return Value

-TRUE if this method is successful; otherwise, FALSE.
+`TRUE` if this method is successful; otherwise, `FALSE`.

 ### Remarks

-This method sends the [DTM_GETDATETIMEPICKERINFO](/windows/win32/Controls/dtm-getdatetimepickerinfo) message, which is described in the Windows SDK.
+This method sends the [`DTM_GETDATETIMEPICKERINFO`](/windows/win32/Controls/dtm-getdatetimepickerinfo) message, which is described in the Windows SDK.

 ### Example